With available capacity of over 500,000 sq feet per year, coating capabilities include:

 Blocking: The degree to which detectable radiation outside the passband is rejected.
 Expressed as transmittance, absorbance, optical density, scientific notation, signal-to-noise or rejection ratio.
 Blocking requirements are specified over a useful wavelength range.

-Cavity: Basic component of an interference filter consisting of two layers of reflective stacks separated by a spacer layer.
+Cavity: Basic component of a bandpass filter consisting of two layers of reflective stacks separated by a spacer layer.
 Also known as a period.

 Clear Aperture (CA): The central, usable area of a filter through which radiation can be transmitted.